-1 While never discussed by Coe at length, he did observe that many of the Hardaway points, especially from the lowest contexts, had facial fluting or thinning which, "in cases where the side-notches or basal portions were missing, . . . could be mistaken for fluted points of the Paleo-Indian period" (Coe 1964:64).
+&lt;sup>1 While never discussed by Coe at length, he did observe that many of the Hardaway points, especially from the lowest contexts, had facial fluting or thinning which, "in cases where the side-notches or basal portions were missing, . . . could be mistaken for fluted points of the Paleo-Indian period" (Coe 1964:64).
 While not an especially strong statement, it does reveal the formation of the concept.
 Further insight is offered by Ward's (1983:63) all too brief comments on the more recent investigations at the Hardaway site (see also Daniel 1992).

+10,000 to 3,000 B.P., does not form a sharp break

-2 The terminal point for the Archaic is no clearer than that for the Paleoindian and many researchers suggest a terminal date of 4,000 B.P. rather than 3,000 B.P.
-There is also the question of whether ceramics, such as the fiber-tempered Stallings ware, will be included as Archaic, or will be included with the Woodland.
-Oliver, for example, argues that the inclusion of ceramics with Late Archaic attributes "complicates" and confuses classification and with the Paleoindian Period, but is a slow transition characterized by a modern climate and an increase in the diversity of material culture.
+with the Paleoindian Period, but is a slow transition characterized by a modern climate and an increase in the diversity of material culture.
 Associated with this is a reliance on a broad spectrum of small mammals, although the white tailed deer was likely the most commonly exploited animal.
 Archaic period assemblages, exemplified by corner-notched and broadstemmed projectile points, are fairly common, perhaps because the swamps and drainages offered especially attractive ecotones.